I'm going to get so much hate for this angry G-rated rant.

 Secondly, a good deal with the Terms of Service in social media is that they have serious stuff printed on there.
 Users need to abide by the Terms to have access to it once they sign up.
 Their account can be terminated for impersonating, bullying, harassment and other bad things under the zero tolerance policy that can cause the termination of their accounts.
 Especially child pornography, which can make them a pedophile and this is something you don't want to be because it's the worst criminal offense to send you to hate city forever and you'll have to be a registered sex offender or go to jail.
 And if you follow a user who was exposed a pedophile, immediately unfollow them and never reply to them.
 Ever.

 And thirdly, a Terms of Service on social media is not as common as the ones in gaming websites with forums today, and it's largely dominated by GameSpot with its entry of its own Terms of Use.
-Something that would bring light to online users.
-If my words are correct, GameFAQs uses the same rule GameSpot has.
-And they have a karma system that determines what the user's karma is.
+To have a social media having a strict Terms of Service is a very smart choice.

 In fact, if this proves my theory correct, YouTube censors out bad words at moderate and severe levels to prevent them from showing on auto generated captions.
 That drew inspiration from one of Fox's American animated sitcom that's been a hit so far and has white characters that have jaundice, a yellow discoloration of the skin and no tongue moment when characters say words with an "L", even in later seasons that have episodes with revamped animation, and that is The Simpsons.
 The other animated shows that have the same style of animation and have tongue movement when characters say words with an "L" and have no jaundice on white characters are Futurama and Disenchantment.

 That's why the censorship policy is on YouTube's Terms of Service.
 Which means the low content post penality will never be involved and they will likely have a jolly good time.
-To not start the low content penalty practice on social media is a very smart business choice as the Terms didn't say anything about it at all for that matter.
+But at the Skullheart forums, they get penalized for a low content post?
+Oh my God...

-One final point to make.
+Before I release my anger that is brewing in me, let me get to the next part of this rant.
 Rules are enforced on forums for two reasons.
-The first reason is to make users bring respect to the forums and they can avoid getting penalties ranging from warnings to permanent bans.
+The first reason is to make sure that users bring respect to the forums and they can avoid getting penalties ranging from warnings to permanent bans.
 And they have serious stuff on there to enforce making a safe and welcoming environment for everyone without any sexual harassment.
 But autism is no excuse for egregious conducts.

 Second reason, the first thing to do when users signed up on the forums is to read the forum rules before posting.
 Violations will cause penalties and the low content post rule is not on the forum rules, yet you want to penalize users for low content posts just to tick them off, even though I don't see it on the forum rules.
-To penalize users for a low content post while it is not on the rules is a very stupid practice.
+To penalize users for a low content post while it is not on the rules makes no business sense and is a totally retarded and scummy practice.
 It's legitimate for us to be excited about future stuff and post low content posts as long as they are on topic and respectful.
-We don't want a site that has the forums that involves a low content post penalty because we fans couldn't stop being excited or express our opinions.
+We don't want a site that has the forums that involve a low content post penalty because we fans couldn't stop being excited or express our opinions.

 No comments: